ayoub-dhibi-ENSL/paperwork.ai/README.md

 # paperwork.ai
 This project was built during the Paris AI Hackaton organized by {Tech:Europe} held @ La Cristallerie the 24th and 25th of May 2025.
 ## (I hate filling boring administrative documents)
 The project aims to alleviate the pain associated with doing tedious paperwork.
-For example searching informations in dozens of files and pictures in order to complete a document (intership agreement, taxes declaration, ...).
+For example searching informations in dozens of files in order to complete a document (intership agreement, taxes declaration, ...).

 ## The problem tackled
 When completing a document for paperwork the search-copy-paste process gets very time consuming mainly due to the research procedure i.e. finding the right information in the right document by opening multiple PDFs and images (documents scans for example).
 We aim to reduce drastically the time needed for the search phase